nicolauda/pysystemtrade/docs/production.md

 ```

 The above line will run the script `updatefxprices`, but instead of outputting the results to stdout they will go to `updatefxprices.txt`.
 These echo files are most useful when processes crash, in which case you may want to examine the stack trace.
 Usually however the log files will be more useful.

+Keep `$ECHO_PATH` dedicated to echo files produced by pysystemtrade modules.
+If other files or subdirectories are present in the echo directory, the production scripts can crash.

 #### Cleaning old echo files